filip-szczepankiewicz/diff_enc_sim/README.md

 This set of functions can be used to visualize the phase over time for arbitrary field gradients for diffusing particles where the movement can be arbitrarily defined (e.g. based on a gaussian propagator).
 An assortment of .gif animations is available in the /animations/ folder.

 Start by executing the example code, e.g. `des_example_1` which should render the animation below.
-Note that the code does not include tools for making .gif animations, as this is a bit more involved.
-I may include this in the future if requested.
+Note that the code may not include all necessary tools for making .gif animations, as this is a bit more involved.
+I am working on enabling this.

 ### Example animation
 ![Example animation](animations/walkon_1.gif)